Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             Distance between target 3' ends of two consecutive duplexes.
 This function only works for "RNAplex".
                             Default is 20.
-      --top TOP, -t TOP     The minimum ranking number of targets which will be included to final output.
-Default is 20.
       --process_rnaplex PROCESS_RNAPLEX, -pp PROCESS_RNAPLEX
                             The number of parallel processes for running RNAplex.
                             Default is 5.